 We will be working on an abstract sculpture which will serve as a finished

-sculpture or can be incorporated with another piece and serve as a base.
+sculpture or can be incorporated with a turned vessel, and serve as a base.

 Principles of movement, balance and design will be the emphasis of the

 If you have any questions, or want to talk to me about your piece please